MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-post.md

 ## Controller virtual machine scale set

 Take the following steps to finish configuring your virtual machine scale set.
-Please note that you will need to SSH to your VMSS instance (with the private IP address) as described in the previous section.
+You will need to SSH to your virtual machine scale set instance by using the private IP address, as described in [Access the virtual machine scale set](azure-infra-config.md#access-the-virtual-machine-scale-set).

 ### Update log paths